 Your router comes with free backup software for all the Windows computers in your home.
-Connect a USB hard disk drive (HDD) to the modem router for centralized, continuous, and automatic backup.
+Connect a USB hard disk drive (HDD) or an eSATA storage device to the router for centralized, continuous, and automatic backup.

 The following operating systems support ReadySHARE Vault: